IRedDragonICY/Advanced-Power-Option-Windows/README.md

 # Interrupt Steering Settings

+## Interrupt Steering Mode
+Parameter:

+Default

+Any processor

+Any unparked processor with time delay

+Any unparked processor
+## Target Load
+Target load for each processor

+Parameter:

+0-10000 **Highest for Performance.
+Lowest for battery life.**

+## Unparked time trigger
+Time a processor must remain unparked before interrupts are moved onto it.
+Parameter:
+0-100000 ** highest for battery life.
+Lowest for performance.**
 #  Power buttons and lid

 # PCI Express
+PCI Express Power Management Settins
+## Link State Power Management
+Specifies the Active State Power Management (ASPM) policy to use for capable links when the link is idle.
+Parameter:

+Off **Turn off ASPM for all links.(Performance)**

+Moderate Power Savings **Attempt to use LOS state when link is idle.**

+Maximum Power Savings **Attempt to use the L1 state when the link is idle(Battery life)**

 # Processor power management
 ## Proessor performance increase threshold